 HD Modeling Innovations Deliver a More Realistic View of Event Losses

-The new Europe Windstorm HD Models leverage the power and scale of the RMS Intelligent Risk Platform™ to run more robust analyses on your portfolio.
+The new Europe Windstorm HD Models leverage the power and scale of Moody's RMS Intelligent Risk Platform™ to run more robust analyses on your portfolio.
 First, the simulation engine: The cloud-based framework allows for a very large number of simulations to improve the robustness of the models.